Can Chromebooks Get Viruses?

 No matter how strong security could be, it might be overcome by users making a mistake or visiting a web page that they shouldn’t.
 Once that happens, a virus might get into your system and cause damage and chaos.

 Every time you open a new browser tab or open an app, Chrome OS puts it in its own "sandbox."
 Basically, it creates a wall around it.
 So if you visit a malicious website or app, any threat downloaded gets contained within the sandbox.
-This prevents it from spreading to the browser or the rest of the Chromebook.
+This prevents it from spreading to the browser or the rest of your Chromebook.

-3. Verified boot
+3. Verified Boot

 In the rare event that the sandbox doesn't work, Chrome OS has a backup plan.
 When you start your Chromebook, it goes through a process called Verified Boot.
 It reviews your Chromebook and looks for tampering or corruption in the system.
 If it detects anything, it repairs the issue.